Disclosure: We may earn commission from some of the links in this post at no cost to you. Read our T&C’s for more info.

 Here’s a quick run down of what we recommend:

-Week 1 – 2 x Packs Depend Incontinence Briefs
+2 x Packs Depend Incontinence Briefs

-Week 2 – 2 x Packs Tena Incontinence Pads
+2 x Packs Tena Incontinence Pads

-Weeks 3 & 4 – 2 x Packs Always Ultra Thing Extra Heavy
+2 x Packs Always Ultra Thing Extra Heavy

-Weeks 5 & 6 – 2 x Packs Always Ultra thin with wings
+2 x Packs Always Ultra Thin with Wings

-1 x Pack Disposable Underpads
+1 x Pack Disposable Mattress pads (or 2 Washable Mattress Pads)

-How much will I bleed Postpartum?
+How much will I bleed postpartum?

-The bleeding is due to the wound left by your placenta as it came away from the inside of your uterus and it starts off as big as a dinner plate!
+The bleeding is due to the wound left by your placenta as it came away from the inside of your uterus and it starts off as big as a dinner plate.

 This wound means bleeding.
 Lots and lots of it.